Travel to Sweden during the corona pandemic (updated 2021-11-30)

 Entry from a non-EEA* country

-- Negative test result documenting that the holder does not have an ongoing covid-19 infection, is required, max 72 hours old or EU:s covid certificate or a vaccine certificate from a so called approved country.
+- If covered by an exemption, a negative test result documenting that the holder does not have an ongoing covid-19 infection is required, max 72 hours old, or EU:s covid certificate or a vaccine certificate from a so called approved country.

-- Should follow the the Public Health Agency of Sweden's recommendations for everyone travelling to Sweden from abroad regardless of symptoms.
+- Should follow the the Public Health Agency of Sweden's recommendations for everyone travelling to Sweden from abroad.